Odiongan

-It is a major port, commercial center and the largest municipality in Romblon in terms of population and income.
-It's zip code is 5505.
+With Odiongan having the largest income and population in the province of Romblon, the town has grown to become a major port and the commercial center of the province.

 History

 Early history

 There is a legend that the inhabitants there found an "odiong" (local term for "arrow") struck onto a tree; thus, the place was called inodiongan, meaning "struck by an arrow", which later metamorphosed to Odiongan.

-Historically, Odiongan, as the largest municipality on Tablas Island, Romblon, was first inhabited by the Negritos and the Mangyan tribes from Panay Island to the south and Mindoro Island to the north, respectively.
+Historically, Odiongan, as the largest municipality on Tablas Island, Romblon, was first inhabited by the Negritos and the Mangyan tribes from Panay Island to the south and Mindoro Island to the west, respectively.
 This was followed shortly by Onhan-speaking settlers from Panay.
 Around 1810, a group of Bantoanon-speaking people settled in the area in search of a place more suitable for agriculture.
 However, the settlement founded by these Bantoanons were destroyed and pillaged by Muslim pirates.
 In 1840, another attempt was made by a different group of Bantoanons; this time, they constructed a fort or cota which protected the settlement from attacks and natural calamities.
 In 1855, the settlement was officially designated by the Spanish colonial authorities as a pueblo or town.
 When the Philippine Revolution broke out in 1898, the town joined the cause of the revolutionaries led by Tomas Fiedacan and became the first mayor of Odiongan on 1898 to 1899.